binarymist/BinaryMistBlog/content/post/purpleteam-at-alpha/index.md

 +++
-title = "Purpleteam at Alpha"
+title = "PurpleTeam at Alpha"
 subtitle = ""

 # Add a summary to display on homepage (optional).